The probate process explained

 How does probate work?

-If you choose to carry out the will yourself, you will need to fill out the relevant forms (and, in England, apply to the Probate Registry) to obtain the right to act as an executor.
+If you choose to carry out the application yourself, you will need to fill out the relevant forms and apply to the Probate Registry to obtain the right to act as an executor.
 Then you will be required to gather all the deceased individual’s assets and distribute them amongst the beneficiaries.

 Who is the executor of a will?